We are constantly searching for the fountain of youth. How do we stop the ageing process and stay young forever?

 2. Increase in strength and biomarkers

-The study also looked at different bio markers that is thought to be affected by age like triglyceride, total cholesterol HDL and LDL levels.
+The study also looked at different biomarkers that are thought to be affected by age, such as triglyceride, total cholesterol HDL and LDL levels.
 The results of the study showed a favourable improvement of all the biomarkers.

 There was also a marked decrease of inflammatory responses in the body and more efficient glucose metabolism which could reduce oxidative stress in the body minimising cell damage.

 It is well documented as we age we lose bone density, doing resistance based training increases the stress in our bones, especially the long bones, and promotes the formation of new bone which increases the density possibly halting the process of osteoporosis.
 Regular exercise helps support your posture given you start early enough and do not have established bony deformations.

 Regular resistance exercise has been shown in a study published by researchers at the University of British Columbia to result in increased memory and have a protective effect against dementia as well as improving attention span.

 Regular resistance training can have a positive effect on reversing the ageing processes and slowing down others.
 Unfortunately there are certain factors we cannot change, like the passing of time, but we can slow down or minimise the effects of time on our bodies!